YJiangcm/WebR/README.md

-# Code for "Instruction-Tuning Data Synthesis from Scratch via Web Reconstruction"
+# Instruction-Tuning Data Synthesis from Scratch via Web Reconstruction

 This repository contains code and instructions for synthesizing instruction-tuning datasets directly from raw web data and training large language models (LLMs) to improve instruction-following capabilities.

+Overview of the proposed **Web Reconstruction** (WebR) framework.
+Leveraging an off-the-shelf LLM, WebR transforms raw web documents into high-quality instruction-response pairs.
+It strategically assigns each document as either an instruction or a response to trigger the process of web reconstruction.

 ## 1. Installation